clemieclu/clemieclu/README.md

 ### Gamer by day / Dancer by night </div>

+I like video games!
+Also, I like to dance.

 ## About Me
 - Class of **2024**
 - Studying **Game Design & Interactive Media** at [UC Irvine](https://uci.edu/)